-ALTERNATE METHOD TO LOAD THE CHAMBER AND MAGAZINE: (FOR MODELS 700° & 710° WITH DETACHABLE MAGAZINE BOX)
+ALTERNATE METHOD TO LOAD THE CHAMBER AND MAGAZINE: (FOR MODELS 700 × WITH DETACHABLE MAGAZINE BOX)

-- 1. Point the firearm in a safe direction. - 2.
-Put the safety mechanism in the 'S' position. - 3.
-Raise the bolt handle. - 4.
-Pull the bolt handle all the way back. - Press both magazine latches inward (Model 700) or one magazine latch (Model 710) and pull the magazine box from the firearm.
-See Picture 12. - PRESS BOTH MAGAZINE LATCHES INWARD NOTE: MODEL 710 HAS ONLY ONE LATCH ON THE STOCK LOCATED AT THE TOP OF THE MAGAZINE FLOOR PLATE.
+- 1. Point the firearm in a safe direction.

+- 2. Put the safety mechanism in the 'S' position.

+- 3. Raise the bolt handle.

+- 4. Pull the bolt handle all the way back.

+- 5. Press both magazine latches inward and pull the magazine box from the firearm.
+See Picture 12.